 During the week I received a press release inviting me to a free one-day festival called Onedayland, organised by The House of Fairy Tales and PLOT, a new eco-arts collective.
 I have to admit that I’d never heard of either of these organisations, and the prospect of going along to see their artist’s studios or take part in kids’ playshops, which may well be a fun day out for families, wasn’t really doing it for me.
 That is, until I noticed that on one of the floors (the event was being held across five floors of a building in The City, London) they were giving away free furniture.

 But far from being a wasted journey we discovered a real hidden gem.
-A charity called Healthy Planet, who were behind the giveaway, also save books from going to landfill by giving them away for free.
+A charity called Healthy Planet, who were behind the giveaway, also save books from going to landfill, giving away free books.
 They run this brilliant initiative across the country, making money from businesses who allow the charity to use vacant office buildings until they have been rented out, saving the landlords money in tax relief.
-They get their books from a variety of places including house clearances and charity shops (I didn’t realist that charity shops only keep books for a certain amount of time as they get inundated).
+They get their free books from a variety of places including house clearances and charity shops (I didn’t realise that charity shops only keep books for a certain amount of time as they get inundated).